 Key indicators of readiness:

-- API-ready stack.
-Do your tools (vAuto for inventory, Solera for service) have open APIs?
+• API-ready stack.
+Do your tools (vAuto for inventory and Solera for service) have open APIs?
 Without them, the data won’t connect, and the AI will remain “blind.”

 In practice, though, most dealership groups start with an infrastructure that’s a bit of a Frankenstein, a mix of old DMSs, custom integrations, and vendor systems that were never built to exchange data seamlessly.
 Replacing these systems outright introduces all sorts of operational risks, which is why most AI initiatives stall before even getting to production.